 2017 is a great year for Stephen King adaptions.
-Not only do we get to see The Dark Tower on the big screen for the first time, but we also have remake's of It and The Mist to look forward to.
-So far, Spike TV have given us little information about their upcoming adaption of the famous novella, but certain plot details have revealed that the TV series might have more in common with the 2007 film than we originally thought.
+Not only do we get to see The Dark Tower on the big screen for the first time, but we also have remake's of It and Gerald's Game to look forward to.
+Spike have recently released the first trailer for their upcoming adaption of King's The Mist, and certain plot details have revealed that the TV series might have more in common with the 2007 film than we originally thought.

 Many have pondered how the 134-page novella will be made into a serialized show; luckily, executive producer Christian Torpe has shed some light on the matter.
 Torpe suggests that we should think of the adaption as a "re-imagination" of the source material and the 2007 movie, which followed a similar plot to the short story.
 Speaking to TV Guide, Torpe said: